Why most AI pilots stall before they reach the boardroom

 Five governance failures that quietly kill AI initiatives — and the operating model that prevents them.

-Most AI pilots don't fail because the technology underperforms.
-They fail at the seam between capability and accountability — the place where a successful demo has to become an operating commitment.
+Many AI pilots do not stall because the technology underperforms.
+They stall at the seam between capability and accountability: the place where a successful demo has to become an operating commitment.

-In nearly every stalled AI initiative AegisBoardroom reviews, the same five governance failures show up.
-None of them are about the model.
-All of them are about the operating model around it.
+In stalled AI initiatives, the same governance failures show up repeatedly.
+They are rarely just about the model; they are usually about the operating model around it.

 When AI initiatives sit between IT, operations, and "the leadership team," they default to nobody.
 The first question to ask any pilot: who gets fired if this fails?
 If the answer is unclear, the pilot is on borrowed time.